Qualified Behavior Analyst (QBA) Requirements

 In order for a candidate to be eligible for our QBA credential, they must meet the following requirements:

-- Must have completed 270 Hours of approved coursework (ABA, psychology, special education, or a related field) or 18 semester credit units, including 20 hours of supervision and training coursework (master’s degree in ABA, Psychology, Special education, or a related field).
-Minimum of 20 hours of coursework must be in ethics and minimum of 20 hours in autism core knowledge.
+- Must have completed 270 hours of approved coursework (18 semester credits), including 20 hours of supervision coursework (master’s degree in ABA, Psychology, Special education, or a related field).
+5 hrs. of coursework must be in ethics and 20 hours in autism core knowledge.

-- Successful passing of accredited exam proctored by Examity
+- Successful passing of the accredited QBA exam proctored by Examity

-- Agree to our QABA Code of Ethics and renewal requirements
+- Agree to the Code of Ethics and renewal requirements

 - Final review of all eligibility criteria at QABA® Credentialing Board of Directors meeting before formal credentialing

 - Placement on our Public Registry